Conducting Difficult Conversations During Interviews and Usability Tests

 If conducting an in-person interview, prefer going to a space the interviewee is comfortable in.

-If conducting it at the office, arrange the space so that the participant has a clear view of the door, and is able to see who is coming and going.
+If conducting it in person, arrange the space so that the participant has a clear view of the door, and is able to see who is coming and going.
 Position yourself so you do no block the exit.

-If conducting interviews at the office, disclose that the interviews will be sensitive (during standup, on Slack, etc.), but do not discuss particulars.
+If conducting interviews in person, disclose that the interviews will be sensitive (during standup, on Slack, etc.), but do not discuss particulars.
 Place signage outside about an interview being actively conducted.
 This will help prevent people from entering a room to check to see if it is actually being used.

 Make sure tissues, water, etc. are also present.